JYU-IBA/potku/README.md

 # Getting started with development

 First step is to install Python 3.6 along with pip package installer.
-Make sure they are added to your PATH.
+Make sure they are added to your PATH environment variable.
 Then install Pipenv:

 ````
 $ pip install --user pipenv
 ````
+Install Git and add it to PATH.

 Once these prerequisites are met, you can clone the repository.